-DISTRICT COURT
+III DISTRICT COURT

 The EEOC sued Hosanna-Tabor.
 The suit alleged that Perich had been fired in retaliation for threatening to file an ADA lawsuit.
 The lawsuit sought reinstatement (or front-pay in lieu of reinstatement), and back-pay, compensatory and punitive damages, attorney's fees, and other injunctive relief.
-Perich intervened in the lawsuit, claiming unlawful retaliation under both the ADA and the Michigan Persons with Disabilities Civil Rights Act, MCL 37.1602(a).
+Perich intervened in the lawsuit.
+She claimed unlawful retaliation under both the ADA and the Michigan Persons with Disabilities Civil Rights Act, MCL 37.1602(a).
 The ADA retaliation provision prohibits covered employers from "discriminat[ing] against any individual because such individual has opposed any act or practice made unlawful by [the ADA] or because such individual made a charge ... under [the ADA]."
 42 USC 12203(a).

-'Hosanna-Tabor moved for summary judgment.
+Hosanna-Tabor moved for summary judgment.
 Hosanna-Tabor raised the ministerial exception.
 The ministerial exception is an exception to the application of employment discrimination statutes to religious organizations and their "ministerial" employees.

-The Church argued that the lawsuit was barred by the First Amendment.
-According to the Church, the claims concerned the employment relationship between a religious institution and one of its ministers.
+Hosanna-Tabor argued that the lawsuit was barred by the First Amendment.
+According to Hosanna-Tabor, the claims concerned the employment relationship between a religious institution and one of its ministers.
 Perich was a minister.
-She had been discharged for a religious reason, i.e. Perich's threat to pursue legal action was inconsistent with the Lutheran Church-Missouri Synod's belief that Christians should not sue Christians in secular courts.
+She had been discharged for a religious reason.
+Perich's threat to pursue legal action was inconsistent with the Church's belief that Christians should not sue Christians in secular courts.

-The District Court agreed and granted summary judgment in the Church's favor.
+The District Court agreed and granted summary judgment in Hosanna-Tabor's favor.
 582 F Supp2d 881 (ED Mich 2008).
-The District Court indicated that "Hosanna-Tabor treated Perich like a minister and held her out to the world as such long before this litigation began."
+The District Court indicated that "Hosanna-

+Tabor treated Perich like a minister and held her out to the world as such long before this litigation began."
 Id.

+IV.
 COURT OF APPEALS

-The District Court's dismissal of the case was appealed to the Court of Appeals for the Sixth Circuit.
+The District Court's dismissal was appealed to the Sixth Circuit Court of Appeals.
 Whether or not a sectarian school teacher is properly characterized as a ministerial employee was an issue of first impression before the Sixth Circuit in this case.